-- Changes must be submitted with a copy of a voided check (deposit slips are not accepted); - Failure to update EFT information may result in payments being sent to incorrect accounts; - A hardcopy check will not be reissued until the inappropriately routed funds are returned to the Department's account; - Any change in the pay-to mailing address.
-Official Medicaid documents, including any checks, are mailed to the provider's "pay-to" address as listed on Medicaid files, not to the address written on a claim form.
-Therefore, it is imperative that any change in address be reported to Provider Enrollment Unit immediately; - Any change in provider name must be reported; - The correspondence must include the current provider name, new provider name and the effective date of the change; - If a license is required, the updated license must be submitted with the notification; and - Any change in telephone number.
-This telephone number should be a number where the provider or authorized agent may be contacted for questions.
-It should not be the corporate office unless all information is maintained at that location.
+- 8. Change in provider name must be reported; - a.
+Correspondence must include the current provider name, new provider name and the effective date of the change. - b.
+If a license is required, the updated license must be submitted with the notification. - 9.
+Change in telephone number.
+This telephone number must be a number where the provider or authorized agent may be contacted for questions.
+It must not be the corporate office unless all information is maintained at that location.